andersea/HTMLClassSuggestionsVSCode/README.md

 ## Release Notes

+### 0.2.0

+Optimized parsing for projects with a lot of duplicate css files.
+See 8525aafee9f2f64ad1e39ceb78c38b91b59f0a9b.

 ### 0.1.2

 Fixed issue #1 - VSCode hangs when extension opens a large number of css files.